salat/salat/README.md

 ## Play 2 plugin

 Are you using Play framework?
-Make sure to see our [Play support][play-salat] wiki page, and check out Leon Radley's plugin at [leon/play-salat][play-salat-plugin].
+Make sure to see our [Play support][play-salat] wiki page, and check out the play-salat plugin at [cloudinsights/play-salat][play-salat-plugin].

 # Documentation